william590y/blog/_posts/2025-02-01-overfitting.markdown

 <!--more-->

 In machine learning, models will sometimes memorize parts of the training dataset instead of learning patterns that generalize beyond the examples it was presented.
 Statisticians refer to this phenomenon as [overfitting](https://en.wikipedia.org/wiki/Overfitting).
-One thing I've noticed is that this fixation on specific examples and failure to generalize is far from just a technical quirk of statistical modeling but something humans do frequently as well.
+One thing I've noticed is that this fixation on specific examples and failure to generalize is not just a technical quirk of statistical modeling but something humans do as well.

 <figure style="text-align: center;">
   <img src="{{ '/assets/images/overfit.png' | relative_url }}" width="70%" alt="description">